Skip to main content

 • Fertility Impairment ∞ The shutdown of FSH and LH production directly impairs spermatogenesis, leading to infertility, which can be long-lasting or, in some cases, permanent.

-A properly structured is designed to avoid these pitfalls.
+A properly structured clinical protocol is designed to avoid these pitfalls.
 For example, a male TRT protocol often includes weekly injections of Testosterone Cypionate to maintain stable blood levels, Anastrozole to control estrogen conversion, and Gonadorelin to mimic GnRH, thereby preserving natural testicular function and fertility.

 This multi-faceted approach acknowledges the interconnectedness of the endocrine system.
 The unmonitored user, often equipped with only one piece of the puzzle (testosterone), is left vulnerable to the consequences of a system thrown profoundly out of balance.